realulim/Bornemisza-DS/README.md

 - load balancing of frontend and Payara cluster

 #### High Availability: Bird, Monit
-- nodes are monitored and taken in and out of service on the routing layer
+- nodes are monitored and taken in and out of service on the routing or application layer

+#### Security: acme.sh, ufw
+- nodes automatically create and manage SSL certificates from Letsencrypt
+- Firewall blocks everything except white-listed traffic

 ## Provisioning
 - infrastructure setup via masterless Salt